In focus: The Ecodesign Directive (2009/125/EC) - ErP

 Warm air heaters

-The burner heats the intake air.
-The hot air is heated in the heat exchanger and selectively blown out in desired directions.
-By using the heat of condensation in the exhaust gas (condensing technology), energy is saved and efficiency is significantly increased.
+The hot air is tempered in the heat exchanger, which is heated by a burner, and is blown out in the desired direction.
+By using the condensation heat in the exhaust gas (condensing boiler technology), energy is saved and efficiency is significantly increased.

-The thermal radiation is emitted through hot radiant pipes; insulated reflectors direct the thermal radiation in the desired direction.
-Optional condensing technology extracts the residual heat from the exhaust gas of the dark radiant heaters for further use.
+The heat radiation is emitted by radiant tubes, which are heated by a flame or the exhaust gases inside the radiant tube.
+Insulated reflectors direct the heat radiation in the desired direction and reduce convection losses.
+Optional condensing technology extracts the residual heat from the exhaust gas of the radiant heaters for further use.

 The thermal radiation is emitted by the glowing ceramic surface in which the gas/air mixture burns.
 Specially insulated reflectors direct the maximum amount of thermal radiation in the desired direction.